-The Governors recognise that equal opportunities should be an integral part of good practice within the workplace.
-The Academy aims to establish equal opportunity in all areas of its activities including creating a working environment in which the contribution and needs of all people are fully valued.
+The Governors recognise that equal opportunities should be an integral part of good practice within the school.
+The Academy aims to establish equal opportunity in all areas of its activities including creating a working environment in which the contribution and needs of all members of the school community are fully valued.